nmczormick/stepful-assessment/README.md

 <img width="1081" alt="Screen Shot 2025-04-03 at 2 22 14 PM" src="https://github.com/user-attachments/assets/35048732-e1ec-4d69-a52b-ca341679691e" />

 Due to the nature of the features I implemented, I created and populated the users and events databases in order to build out the UI.

-Troubleshooting:
-If the UI does not load, navigate to the App.jsx file in the front end directory and run "command + S" and the UI should display